 Plot: This drama follows a group of privileged, elite high school students as they are groomed to take over their families’ business empires.
 These wealthy students seem to have everything under control–except their love lives.
 Who said being a rich high school student with high status was easy?

 Zoom into characters: Kim Tan (Lee Min Ho), an illegitimate son, is heir to the Empire Group sent to study abroad in the U.S. In reality, it’s a form of exile as his elder half-brother back home, Kim Won (Choi Jin Hyuk) schemes to takes over the family business.
 While in the States, Kim Tan bumps into Cha Eun Sang (Park Shin Hye), who’s arrived from Korea in search of her older sister.
 He feels himself falling for her, never realizing that she is the daughter of his family’s housekeeper.
 Eun Sang has a mute mother and has many part-time jobs in the hope to let her mother live a better life.
 Choi Young Do who was once Tan’s best friend is a school bully who has many ways to pick on students who do not belong in this school meant for the rich.
 He bullies Eun Sung in school because of Tan but ends up liking her.

 Click here to watch.

-Click here for more Korean Drama reviews.
+Click here for my thoughts on the drama and more Korean Drama reviews.